github/licensed/docs/packaging.md

 Packages are built as `licensed-$VERSION-$PLATFORM-x64.tar.gz` tarballs that contain a single `./licensed` executable.
 After building a package through the available scripting, it will be available in the `pkg` directory.

+By default an exe is built for the current licensed git `HEAD`.
+The `$VERSION` in the package name will be set to the current branch name if available, otherwise the current SHA.
+To use a specific licensed version, set a `VERSION` environment variable when calling the packaging scripts.  `VERSION` can be set to any value that works with `git checkout`.

 #### Building all packages
 ```bash
 # build all packages